microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 This approach combines Alternative 1 and adds compiling the wrapper code into formal header/libraries that can be consumed by legacy toolchains.

-#### Open Questions:
-* Would a 'dxc.exe' equivalent binary need to also be included in this?

 ## Resources